Chicago mayor: Hopeful for deal in COVID teachers dispute

 Lightfoot accused the union of politicizing a pandemic, while the union’s president, Jesse Sharkey, dubbed her “Lockout Lori,” because teachers haven’t been able to log into remote-learning systems since early Wednesday.

-“We have rights to safety and we’ve been at the bargaining table for 20 months to secure those rights,” Sharkey wrote in an email this week to the union’s roughly 25,000 members.

-The animosity between the city, district and teachers was familiar for Chicago parents.
+The animosity between the city, district and teachers is familiar to Chicago parents.

 The teachers union last walked off the job in 2012 and 2019, when talks with the city broke down.
 There was also a one-day work stoppage in 2016 over unfair labor practices.

-Attendance was low in schools earlier this week with thousands of students in quarantine related to COVID-19 cases and others opting to stay home to avoid exposure.
-The World Health Organization likened the explosion of COVID-19 cases worldwide to a “tsunami.”
+Attendance was low in schools earlier this week with thousands of students in quarantine or opting to stay home to avoid exposure.
 CPS reported 433 student infections on Tuesday, its highest daily total, according to district data.

 Still, many families were frustrated by having to again make last-minute arrangements and wondered whether being out of school longer might contribute to the spread.